ian128K/sass-camelise/README.md

 		// load the input into a buffer for manipulation
 		$buffer: $string

+		// declare loop variables outside of the loop
+		$char: ""
+		$prev: ""

 		// loop through each character of the buffer
 		@for $i from 1 through str-length($buffer)